 - Meeting rooms and conference rooms might have to be more open

-- Collaboration spaces might have to be bigger
+- Collaboration spaces might have to be bigger in an ABW office

 - Cleaning costs for all offices will likely increase post-COVID-19

-Office organization can be an issue – you need a work setting with space to move around and collaborate without disrupting others.
+Office organization can be an issue.
+You need a work setting with space to move around and collaborate without disrupting others.

 Square footage does not need to be a limiting factor!
 Collaboration can be done in board rooms, lunch tables anywhere.
 And if you introduce desk booking, everyone will know which spaces are being utilized at specific times.
 This allows employees to easily plan for collaboration or specific activities.

 - Move Manager to create a new floor plan